 |

-using advanced mode with a throughput server utility connection.
+When using advanced mode with a throughput server utility

-mentioned above, some additional software configuration is required
+As mentioned above, some additional software configuration is

-when performing an active survey.
-The next chapter provides
+required when performing an active survey.
+The next chapter

-detailed information on how to configure TamoGraph for an active
+provides detailed information on how to configure TamoGraph for an

 |